Deborah & Jeffrey’s Story

 “We don’t know where Deborah’s MCI is headed, so we’re preparing for the long haul,” Jeffrey said.
 “But most importantly, we’re still making time to have fun and enjoy each other.”

-Stories like Deborah and Jeffrey’s highlight the powerful, life-changing impact your support has on those with dementia and the care partners who love them.
-Please make a gift in support of Alzheimer’s Los Angeles to provide much-needed resources and care to families in our community.
+Stories like Deborah and Jeffrey’s highlight the powerful, life-changing impact your support has on those with dementia and the caregivers who love them.
+Support Alzheimer’s Los Angeles today and empower thousands of families in our community.